 Read on for a few tips on how to help your child through school anxiety.

 - Understand that school anxiety is not bad behavior.
 When it’s time to go to school and your child has a temper tantrum, it can be easy to dismiss it as just being “bad.”

-But in many cases, a child’s anxiety about all things school-related, including going to school, interacting with others and studying, may manifest itself as a change in temperament.
+But in many cases, a child’s anxiety about all things school-related, including going to school, studying, interacting with others, new and changing virus-related policies and procedures may manifest itself as a change in temperament.

 As your child eases back into the school year, it’s important to consider that these outbursts of bad behavior might actually be his or her nerves showing.
 Knowing this reality is an important step in helping handle your child’s anxiety.

 - Talk with your child about his or her fears.
 If your child is experiencing anxiety about school, he or she may feel some level of shame or guilt for those feelings.

 Assure your child that the feelings are normal and that many other children experience them, too.
 Talk with him or her about what’s causing the anxiety.
 It may be an unfamiliar situation, like a new school, or it may be a bigger issue like a fear of failing or getting sick.

 Once you’ve identified the source, you’ll be better prepared to help your child manage the fears and work through the anxiety.

 - Help your child gain some sense of control.
 Overcoming anxiety at any age requires regaining a feeling of control and confidence in yourself.
 The same is true for children.

 Many school anxieties stem from feelings of insecurity and uncertainty.
 To help your child overcome fears related to school, determine steps he or she can take to feel better about the situation.